How to Improve & Maintain a Good Credit Score

 30% seems to be the cutoff for a good credit score, but there’s no hard & fast rule.
 Paying off the debt & improving your ratio is more important than the specific number.

-Remember that your ratio will fluctuate from month to month too unless you somehow manage to pay off every credit card balance every month before the reporting date.
 I know I’m not that organized, so we see rises & falls with the percentage of debt we’re using.
 That’s why aiming for under 10% is more realistic than focusing on 4% exactly.

 Pay down revolving accounts